 THE SECESSION OF VALLEY VILLAGE

 Although it may seem curious to modern Angelenos (or tourists who still associate the Hollywood brand name with glitz and glamor) but when North Hollywood was barely a decade old, a group of citizens decided to again change their community’s name and thus distance themselves from their neighbors — if not physically, associatively.
-As a result, they seceded from North Hollywood and renamed their neighborhood “Valley Village,” in 1939.
+As early as 1938, some resident seceded in their minds from North Hollywood and began referring to their community as “Valley Village” (although the city wouldn’t grant official recognition until 1991).
 Although this sort of maneuver is by no means unique to the Valley or even to Los Angeles it does seem like the spirit of secession and reorganization typifies the Valley more than other Los Angeles regions.

 IDLE HOUR CAFE